 Neha Thirani Bagri is an independent journalist who writes about the intersections of gender, politics, development, and climate change.
+Her work has appeared in The New York Times, The Los Angeles Times, TIME, Foreign Policy, The Guardian, Quartz, BBC, Al Jazeera, Roads and Kingdoms, and The Times of India.

-Previously she reported for Quartz based in New York and wrote stories on the first US town to being relocated because of climate change, the anxiety of being an asylum seeker in the US, an underground university educating persecuted Baha’i students in Iran, and an enclave of Soviet immigrants in New York who were rooting for Donald Trump during the 2016 election.
+Previously she reported for Quartz based in New York and wrote stories on the first US town to be relocated because of climate change, the anxiety of being an asylum seeker in the US, an underground university educating persecuted Baha’i students in Iran, and an enclave of Soviet immigrants in New York who were rooting for Donald Trump during the 2016 election.

 Prior to that, she was a staff reporter for The New York Times’ South Asia bureau for four years, writing regularly for the print and digital editions.
 During her time there she covered subjects as diverse as sex education in government schools and the role of sectarian violence in the Bihar elections.
 She also published front-page feature stories in the international edition of The New York Times on the paucity of open spaces in Mumbai and bureaucratic red tape hindering infrastructure development in India.